OkesanyaFelicia/OkesanyaFelicia/README.md

 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning data analysis at Udacity
 -
-- 📫 How to reach me on LinkedIn https://www.linkedin.com/mwlite/in/okesanya-felicia-5509b2234
+- 📫 You can reach me on LinkedIn https://www.linkedin.com/mwlite/in/okesanya-felicia-5509b2234

 <!---
 OkesanyaFelicia/OkesanyaFelicia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.